-The Statement of Accounts summarises the Committee's transactions for the 2014/15 financial year and its position at the year-end of 31 March 2015.
-The Committee is required to prepare an annual Statement of Accounts by the Accounts and Audit Regulations 2011 which require it to be prepared in accordance with proper accounting practices.
-These practices primarily comprise of the Code of Practice on Local Authority Accounting in the United Kingdom 2014/15 and the Service Reporting Code of Practice 2014/15, supported by International Financial Reporting Standards (IFRS).
+The Statement of Accounts summarises the Committee's transactions for the 2015/16 financial year and its position at the year-end of 31 March 2016.
+The Committee prepares its accounts in accordance with the Code of Practice on Local Authority Accounting in the United Kingdom 2015/16 and the Service Reporting Code of Practice 2015/16, supported by International Financial Reporting Standards (IFRS).